Massage Therapy

 Rare

 There is no special preparation needed before your massage, but staying hydrated can improve outcomes of your session, and while showering before is not necessary, it is appreciated.
-Keep your appointment, let us know if there are any changes.
-There is a $30 re-scheduling fee if we are not given 24-hour notice.

 First time clients should arrive 15 minutes before their scheduled appointment time to fill out a short intake form to indicate any conditions the massage therapist should be aware of.